BenyDZ/Linkedin-Scrapper/README.md

 * chrome : For chromedriver
 * firefox : For geckodriver
 * ie : For internet explorer driver
-* edge : For microsoft edge driver

 # Version

+Version 1.1

+* Restructuring data output

+* The edge driver is no longer available

 Version 1.0